 Leadership ranked at or near the bottom of believability across every industry.
 Aerospace and tech were the only two sectors that scored higher, and Burson is direct about why: credibility in those industries came from governance structures, business performance, and external validation — not from executive messaging.

-Translated: when a CEO speaks, the AI engines retrieve it, and the audience discounts it.
-When a third party speaks — a regulator, an analyst, a tier-one publication, an employee review platform — the engines retrieve that too, and the audience trusts it.
-Same retrieval mechanics.
+Translated for the public relations discipline: when a CEO speaks on the company's behalf, the audience discounts the message.
+When a third party speaks — a regulator, an analyst, a tier-one publication, an employee review platform — the audience trusts it.
+Same content.
 Opposite outcomes.

 What Burson's leadership said

-Corey duBrowa, Burson CEO: "In today's zero-click world, LLMs have become the new gatekeepers of reputation — how brands are discovered and evaluated.
-But visibility is not credibility.
-Showing up in these LLMs is necessary but not sufficient."
+Corey duBrowa, Burson CEO: "Visibility is not credibility.
+Showing up is necessary but not sufficient."

-Steve Rubel, EVP, Media Insights and Measurement: "GEO may have started as a visibility challenge measured through audit reports.
-The data from this study makes clear it is now a test of whether a company's real-world reputation is legible, corroborated and believable."
+Steve Rubel, EVP, Media Insights and Measurement: "This is now a test of whether a company's real-world reputation is legible, corroborated and believable."

-Business decision-makers rated AI-generated answers 10% more believable on average than the general population.
-Workplace, products, and innovation were the three most credible levers across all three audiences.
+Business decision-makers rated corporate communications messaging 10% more believable on average than the general population.
+Workplace, products, and innovation were the three most credible reputation levers across all three audiences.
 Citizenship, governance, and leadership were the three least.

 That ordering inverts what most public relations programs spend their time on.
 Most retainers in 2026 still treat the CEO interview, the executive op-ed, and the leadership profile as the highest-value placement.
-The Burson data says those are the placements the engines retrieve and the buyers discount.
+The Burson data says those are the placements the audience discounts.

 What this means for the discipline of public relations